AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 **What can I do with this?**
 - "DesignDecisions.md"
 - In general, I like the idea that making your system obvious is a great thing to prioritize in design.
-I'll probably look at my code in
+I'll probably look at my code in a new light.

 **Personal Bottom Line**
-- x/10
+- 8/10
+- Nothing groundbreaking, good reinforcing concepts.
+- A lot of fluff with the examples, BUT they were very easy to skip over.
+- Not sure I agree with the takes on TDD not being desirable because it restricts design.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjcxNzg4NTU3LC01MTU1NTI4MDhdfQ==
+eyJoaXN0b3J5IjpbMTY0MzEzNjcwLC01MTU1NTI4MDhdfQ==
 -->